-The SAPPRFT's, the MOC's, and other PRC authorities' regulatory supervision of the online game industry may adversely affect Changyou's online game operations.
+The SAPPRFT's, the MIIT's, the MOC's, and other PRC authorities' regulatory supervision of the online game industry may adversely affect Changyou's online game operations.

 The SAPPRFT has issued a series of regulations affecting the online game industry and providing guidance regarding online game operations.
 The SAPPRFT issued a notice in September 2009 stating that the SAPPRFT would be the only governmental agency with the authority to review and approve online games, including reviewing and approving the importation of online games from offshore copyright owners, and that all online game operators must obtain an Internet publishing license in order to operate online games and related services and obtain additional pre-approval from the SAPPRFT to make any changes to, or any new versions or expansion packs of, the originally approved online games.
+The Measures of Internet Publication Service Administration issued by the SAPPRFT and the MIIT, or the New Internet Publication Measures, which became effective on March 10, 2016 and replaced the Temporary Measures for Internet Publication Administration that had become effective in 2002, require that entities in the Internet publishing business apply for an online publishing service license, instead of an Internet publishing license, that entities holding an Internet publishing license apply for an online publishing service license within a specified period of time to replace their Internet publishing license, and that all such entities obtain approval from the SAPPRFT prior to the publication of new online games.
 On May 24, 2016, the SAPPRFT issued a Notice of the SAPPRFT on Administration of Mobile Game Publishing Services, or the Mobile Game Notice, which became effective on July 1, 2016.
 The Mobile Game Notice provides that the content of mobile games is subject to review, and that mobile game publishers and operators must apply for publishing and authorization codes for the games.
 Under the Mobile Game Notice, significant upgrades and expansion packs for mobile games that have previously been approved for publishing may be regarded as new works, and the operators will be required to obtain approval for such upgrades and expansion packs before they are released.
 In the event of any failure to meet these license and approval requirements, an operator may face heavy penalties, such as being ordered to stop operation, or having its business license revoked.
-Changyou's online game business may be adversely affected by these SAPPRFT notices, as the launch of online games, new versions, expansion packs and imported games might be delayed because of the approval required.
+Changyou's online game business may be adversely affected by these SAPPRFT and MIIT notices, as the launch of online games, new versions, expansion packs and imported games might be delayed because of the approval required.
 Such delays may result in higher costs for Changyou's online game operation and have an adverse effect on its game revenue.